FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 What’s a good burn rate for a bootstrapped SaaS?

-Aim for net burn under €1,000/month until you hit €2K–€3K MRR.
-After that, burn should be near zero.
+A good burn rate for a bootstrapped SaaS: aim for net burn rate under €1,000/month until you hit €2K–€3K MRR.
+After that, the number should be near zero.
 If you’re burning €2,000+/month pre-revenue, that’s 12 months of stress on a €24K savings pile.

 Is burn rate the same as cash flow?